nawaaugustine/kobo-mrz/README.md

 ### Built With

-List of all major frameworks/libraries used to bootstrap this project.
+List of all major frameworks/libraries used to develop this project.

 * [IONIC](https://ionicframework.com/)
 * [MicroBlink SDK](https://microblink.com/)